chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Episode 1 - Kumandra.md

 	- "Our own brother stole all our family wealth, and ran away to Talon.
 One Kumandra?
 Hah!"
 - Raya: "I will set up camp there by that rock.
 It's 200 cubits away from your camp."
 	- "You are too close to our river.
 We don't trust you.
 Leave us, or we will attack."
 - "I will fight to make camp.
 But let's both agree that fighting would cost us both resources that we don't have.
 I don't even want to camp so close to you, I don't trust you either.
 So I'll be gone in the morning.
 Take these lemongrass herbs as a gift of peace.
 Or rather, a gift of non-aggression."
+	- They whisper amongst themselves, "Lemongrass!
+They're so rare since Heart fell to the Druun!"
 - The nomads warily take the lemongrass and back off, returning to their own camp, very on edge.
 "Don't come near us, we won't come near you."

 #### Past: Cultural exchange